ashish-lakra/metacrafter-assignments/Metacrafter Assignnment/POLY PROOF/Module 01/README.md

 ## Execution

-To batch mint Cricket ERC721A tokens, follow these steps:
+To batch mint ERC721A tokens, follow these steps:

 1. **Define the Private Key**: Set the private key of the account that will execute the minting process in the `.env` file.

 2. **Network Provider**: The script is currently configured to connect to the Goerli test network using Alchemy's node (`https://eth-goerli.g.alchemy.com/v2/Bh22s-iYGmFwy-9Dq3New4jIpUES9xZt`).
 You may modify the `networkAddress` variable if you want to connect to a different Ethereum network.

 3. **Contract Address**: Ensure that the `contractAddress` variable is set to the address of the deployed `OnePiece` contract on the desired network.
-This contract should have the ERC721A implementation for Cricket tokens.
+This contract should have the ERC721A implementation for tokens.

 4. **Run the Script**: Execute the script by running `node <script_name>.js` in your terminal.